realityexpander/jpages/src/main/java/org/elegantobjects/jpages/App2/README.md

 ## Arbitrary Domain Design decisions

-### Arbitrary Rules

-_"Modeling the capricousness of the Real World..."_
+### _"BOOP is made for modeling the capriciousness of the Real World..."_

-Some decisions have been made capriciously and with somewhat irrational discretion  in order to see how much domain complexity can be modeled using BOOP.
+Some decisions have been made capriciously and with intentionally irrationally haphazard in order to see how much inherent domain complexity can be modeled using BOOP.
 This is not a criticism of BOOP, but rather a test of its flexibility and power.

+#### Some Arbitrary Rules:
 - Like the fact that `Users` of the system can have `PrivateLibrary`, and can give `Books` to other `Users`.
 - Or a `User` can create their own book and add it to the their library first, then to a public library.
 - Or a `User` can "find" a book, and add it to their `PrivateLibrary`, and then give it to a public library.
 - So some books need to respect system Account rules, and others dont.
-- A normal library system would likely not be set up like this, but would also have other arbitrary rules that would need to be modeled.
+- A normal library system would likely _not_ be set up like this, but would also have other arbitrary rules that would need to be modeled with minimal additional code complexity.
+- Things could be set up differently to simplify the Domain
+  - like not allow `Users` to have `PrivateLibrary`, or not allow `Users` to give `Books` to other `Users`.
+  - But that would be less fun, and less of a test of BOOP's flexibility and power.

 #### Flat Hierarchies
 - In order to keep the hierarchies flat and adhere to other design considerations, some decisions break